CoinTools/Bitcoind-Docker/README.md

 # Docker Bitcoin Daemon
 Comes with ssh, supervisor and bitcoin daemon.
 Ready to plug and play with a digital ocean instance or any server running docker 0.8

+Start the server:
+	bitcoind -reindex

+Here is a list of (bitcoind commands)[https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list]:

+Other commands:
+	bitcoind getinfo
+	bitcoind getbalance
+	etc...

 ### Sign into server
 	ssh root@serverIP
 	git clone https://github.com/CoinTools/Bitcoind-Docker.git